 Not sure where to begin your reading adventure?
 Here are some suggested starting points for you:

-- If you want to get straight into the modern prose continuity the Destiny crossover trilogy is a great place to jump in, leading to stories from several series set after it.
+- To more fully immerse yourself in the litverse, the previous big corssover event was the Destiny trilogy - A great place to jump in, leading to stories from several series set after it.
 One step back from Destiny is Articles of the Federation, which is the perfect introduction to the world of Federation politics which becomes prominent in Destiny and beyond.

 - DS9 was the first series to enjoy a post-TV relaunch; the main new DS9 adventures start from Avatar.
 If you'd prefer to jump ahead to the more recent DS9 stories they have a good jumping on point comes after Destiny, in Rough Beasts of Empire.